-In Egypt, the people that Joseph was close to … the prison warden, captain of Pharoah’s guard, chief baker, chief cupbearer … were all managers, … and possibly, mentors …. with experience managing precision operations, and finesse services of excellence for Pharaoh of Egypt.
+In Egypt, the people that Joseph was close to … the prison warden, captain of Pharaoh’s guard, chief baker, chief cupbearer … were all managers, … and possibly, mentors …. with experience managing precision operations, and finesse services of excellence for Pharaoh of Egypt.

 Potiphar and the prison warden were not typical managers, they were very secure individuals, and held an unbiased attitude towards age and ethnicity (long before equal opportunity employment was politically correct).